MY BEER CANS

 Labels for steel cans were printed on flat sheets, with several labels per-sheet.
 Then they were cut and rolled.
 This allowed for fine graphics and durable inks.
 But once the drawn & ironed steel and aluminum cans were developed, it was no longer possible to print can labels that way.
 Instead, the cans had to be made first and then printing was applied directly to the cans.
 Printing on aluminum presents special challenges, and today only large or well-financed brewers can afford to print on cans, let alone hide the aluminum sheen.
 Few choose to hide it.
 A large number embrace the silver aluminum color and make it part of the label.

 Paper labels have appeared sporadically as far back as the 1950s.
 Those along with shrink-labels have allowed thousands of small modern craft brewers to package their beer in cans.
-A handful of paper labels have even knocked me out to the point of saving the can, including two from Wigram Brewing in Christchurch, New Zealand -Mustang Pale Ale and Jetpack Double IPA.
+A handful of paper labels have even knocked me out to

 ![]() (left) Reverse of #Camplife can.